drewski13/RedTeam/README.md

 # RedTeam
-practice coding for red team scenarios and possible some tools eventually
+practice coding for red team scenarios and possibly some tools eventually